Generalisation of the Hammersley-Clifford Theorem on Bipartite Graphs: Background and Notation

 As in \cite{Markovfieldchain,chandgotiameyerovitch}, closed subsets $X\subset \A^\V$ will be called \emph{topological Markov fields} if for all $x,y\in X$ and finite $F\subset \V$ satisfying $x|_{\partial F}= y|_{\partial F}$ there exists $z\in X$ such that

 The support of every MRF is a topological Markov field.
 If the underlying graph is finite then further $X\subset \A^\V$ is the support of an MRF if and only if it is a topological Markov field.
-If $G$ is the group of translations of the $\Z$ lattice then $X\subset \A^\Z$ is the support of a $G$-invariant MRF if and only it is a non-wandering(a certain irreducibility condition) $G$-invariant n.n.constraint space(also known as nearest neighbour shifts of finite type).
-However in general characterising the support of an MRF seems to be a much harder question.
-This is not even known in case the graph is $\Z^2$ for MRFs invariant under translations.(Question 1 in section 10 of \cite{chandgotiameyerovitch})
+If $Gr$ is the group of translations of the $\Z$ lattice then $X\subset \A^\Z$ is the support of a $Gr$-invariant MRF if and only it is a non-wandering (a certain irreducibility condition) $Gr$-invariant n.n.constraint space (also known as nearest neighbour shifts of finite type).
+However in general characterising the support of an MRF seems to be a hard question.
+This is not even known in case the graph is $\Z^2$ for MRFs invariant under translations \cite[Section 10]{chandgotiameyerovitch}.

-A closed configuration space $X\subset \A^\V$ is said to have a safe symbol $\star$ if for all $A\subset \V$ and $x\in X$ we can `legally' replace the symbols on $A$ by $\star$, that is, there exists $y\in X$ satisfying • We will now state the Hammersley-Clifford Theorem.
+A closed configuration space $X\subset \A^\V$ is said to have a safe symbol $\star$ if for all $A\subset \V$ and $x\in X$ we can `legally' replace the symbols on $A$ by $\star$, that is, there exists $y\in X$ satisfying • We will now state the Hammersley-Clifford theorem.

-\begin{thm}[Hammersley-Clifford Theorem, weak version \cite{HammersleyClifford71,Preston,Chandgotia}] Let a graph $\G=(\V, \E1)$, a configuration space with a safe symbol $X\subset \A^\V$ and an MRF $\mu$ be given such that $supp(\mu)=X$.
-Then \begin{enumerate} \item The measure $\mu$ is Gibbs for some nearest neighbour interaction. \item If $\mu$ is a $G$-invariant MRF for some subgroup $G\subset Aut(\G)$ then $\mu$ is a Gibbs state for some $G$-invariant nearest neighbour interaction. \end{enumerate} \end{thm}
+\begin{thm}[Hammersley-Clifford Theorem, weak version \cite{HammersleyClifford71,Preston,Chandgotia}] Let $\G=(\V, \E1)$ be a graph, $X$ be a configuration space with a safe symbol on $\G$ and $\mu$ be an MRF such that $supp(\mu)=X$.
+Then \begin{enumerate} \item The measure $\mu$ is Gibbs for some nearest neighbour interaction. \item If $\mu$ is a $Gr$-invariant MRF for some subgroup $Gr\subset Aut(\G)$ then $\mu$ is a Gibbs state with some $Gr$-invariant nearest neighbour interaction. \end{enumerate} \end{thm}

 This theorem led to the sparkling of our interest in the field: the study of conditions on the support of MRFs which imply that they are Gibbs.
-We will now see that the support of measures mentioned in the previous theorem have more structure than it seems.
+We will now prove that the support of the measures mentioned in Theorem \ref{Theorem:Weak_Hammersley-Clifford} have some ``combinatorial structure".

-The following definitions take inspiration from symbolic dynamics(\cite{LM}).
+The following definitions take inspiration from symbolic dynamics (\cite{LM}).
 Let $\F$ be a given set of patterns on finite sets.
-Then the configuration space with constraints $\F$ is defined to be • A set of constraints $\F$ is called \emph{nearest neighbour} if $\F$ consists of patterns on cliques, that is, for all $[a]_F\in \F$, $diam(F)\leq 1$.
+Then the configuration space with constraints $\F$ is defined to be • A set of constraints $\F$ is called \emph{nearest neighbour} if $\F$ consists of patterns on cliques, that is, for all $\alpha\in \F\cap\A^F$, $diam(F)\leq 1$.

 A \emph{n.n.constraint space} is a configuration space with nearest neighbour constraints.
 Note that if $\G$ is bipartite then $\F$ consists of patterns on edges and vertices.
 These spaces correspond to nearest neighbour shifts of finite type which are replete in the sphere of symbolic dynamics.